How do I get ING's additional Savings Maximiser variable rate?

 3. A new window opens, and you'll need to enter your Client Number and Access Code

-4. Click on the 'Login' button
+4. Click on the 'Login' button.

-You can cancel a Scheduled Payment by:
+You can check, edit or cancel a Scheduled Payment in the ING app.

 Can I link more than one bank account to my Savings Accelerator?